liberland/liberland-blockchain-middleware/README.md

 ```

 Once loaded, the website should be available on port `8060` of your local machine.
 For example, http://localhost:8060.
-The blockchain (deployed on your local machine) should be working well enough to function as well.
+The blockchain, centralized API (deployed on your local machine or connected to testnet) should be setup as well.